 G3: Mitotic index is more than 20, or Ki-67 index is more than 20.

 Grade 1 and grade 2 NETs tend to grow slowly.
 Grade 3 NETs tend to grow fast and are more aggressive.
 The final grade is based on whichever index (mitotic index or Ki-67) places the tumor in the highest grade category.

 Degree of differentiation is also determined by looking at cells under a microscope.
 Differentiation refers to how much a cancer cell looks like a healthy cell.
 Well-differentiated tumors look more like healthy cells and grow more slowly.
 Poorly differentiated cells look less like healthy cells and grow more quickly.
 Poorly differentiated tumors are usually referred to as neuroendocrine carcinomas (NECs) and are divided into large-cell and small-cell types.

-In the latest version of the World Health Organization (WHO) guidelines, both grade and degree of differentiation are used to place NETs into categories.
+In the latest version of the WHO guidelines, both grade and degree of differentiation are used to place NETs into categories.
 There is a new category of well-differentiated, grade 3 pancreatic NET, which shows that sometimes a cancer cell can look more like a healthy cell but still multiply quickly.